microsoft/cpp_client_telemetry/README.md

 scenarios for the entire company.
 Collector++ is the externally-facing destination end-point where data/telemetry is uploaded to that subsequently routes the data to Microsoft internal data pipeline.

 ```
  We need a data culture where every engineer, every day, is looking at the usage data, learning from that usage data,
  questioning what new things to test out with our products, and being on that improvement cycle which is the lifeblood
  of Microsoft...
          -- Satya Nadella
 ```

-# Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit [https://cla.microsoft.com] (https://cla.microsoft.com).
-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.
-This project has adopted the Microsoft Open Source Code of Conduct.
-For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) which outlines all of our policies, procedures, and requirements for contributing to this project.

-## Getting Started

-Please follow instructions published at our [Team SharePoint site](https://microsoft.sharepoint.com/teams/1ds.sdk.cpp/SitePages/Home.aspx)
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Running the tests